bcutrell/tweets_on_us/README.md

 - Develop regex for the word cloud to account for links and common words
 - Build some graphs using d3

-Note
+Heroku Note
 ---
-This application requires admin supplied user and groups, if you do not have admin rights you will not be able to add groups or handles
+This application requires admin supplied users and groups, if you do not have admin rights you will not be able to add groups or handles